 Earth System Climate Sciences

 The climate on planet Earth is a complex, interacting system.
 For instance, (natural and human-made) radiative forcing interacts with the global carbon cycle and the planet’s heat balance.
 The fragility of the Earth system's dynamics has become particularly evident as human activities increasingly disrupt Earth's balance, making humanity a significant force with a tangible impact.
 To understand Earth as a whole and contribute effectively to addressing the global challenges of climate change, a holistic research approach is essential.
-With a focus on ambitious climate mitigation scenarios, the research group addresses a key question: How does the Earth system respond if we achieve our climate goals?
+With a focus on ambitious climate change mitigation scenarios, the research group addresses a key question: How does the Earth system respond if we achieve our climate goals?

 Research themes